ImperialCollegeLondon/intro2opt-tutorial/README.md

 # Content #
 This repository contains the hands-on tutorials for the lecture "Optimization Models and Applications", part of the Data Science and Digitalisation in the Energy Sector module, MSc in Sustainable Energy Futures, Imperial College London.

 Lecturer and author: Stefano Moret (<s.moret@imperial.ac.uk>)

-# How to run the model #
+# How to run the examples #
-The model is coded in GLPK, using the open-source solver GLPSOL.
-To run the model, perform the following 4 steps:
+The examples are coded in GLPK, using the open-source solver GLPSOL.
+To run the examples, perform the following 4 steps:

 1. Install GLPK/GLPSOL: